cocobrice/DisasterResponse-ETL-Project/README.md

 # DisasterResponse-ETL-Project

 As part of a project for Udacity Data Science nanodegree I have built a web application to categorise messages based on their disaster relief context.
-The data was provided by
+The application has 3 main modules to run.
+The first module process_data.py merges and cleans our datasets before outputting a dataset for producing a model and displaying results to our web app.
+The second module train_classifier.py take the database from our first module and creates a ridge classifier pipeline for our categories, it trains the model, uses GridsearchCV to tune and then outputs our model.
+The final module run.py takes the database from our first module and model from our second module and produces a web app where it displays the distribution of each catgory and provides categorisation for a text input where the predicted categories are highlighted green.

 Contents: